 To celebrate the release of the latest film, we’re taking a look at some of these sounds to unmask a bit of the magic behind the characters and demystify a variety of sound design techniques that might help you crack a creative rut or put the finishing foley touches on a production.

-Without further delay, let’s blast off!
+But for now, and without further delay, let’s blast off!

 R2D2’s sounds are, for many, the first mental association we make when someone says “Star Wars sounds.”
 Making use of the classic Arp 2600 synthesizer, this type of sound is also arguably the most famous utilization of the now-infamous sample-and-hold circuit.
 In brief, this analog device takes a periodic sample of the frequency of a random noise source and utilizes that to control, well, anything you assign it to!